 - What can I play it on?
 PlayStation 4

-PSX recently took place in California and The Last of Us Part 2 had its very own panel at this event.
-During the panel it was confirmed that the game will be set in the city of Seattle and the darker themes we know are coming were touched upon.
+The Last of Us Part 2 had another trailer drop during PSX 2017.
+During a panel it was confirmed that the game will be set in the city of Seattle and the darker themes we know are coming were touched upon.
 You can watch the panel for yourself below:

 The most recent trailer for the game was shown at Sony's press conference during the 2017 Paris Games Week.
 This trailer is around 5 minutes long, focusing on conflicts between the human factions in the game.
 It shows part 2 is going to have a dark story, perhaps even darker than the first, and the trailer is fairly harrowing to watch.